plfavreau/whisprly/README.md

 ### 4. Start on boot (Windows)

-To start the application on boot, you can add a shortcut to the `start_whisprly.ps1` script in the startup folder:
+To start the application on boot, you can add a shortcut to the `start_whisprly.vbs` script in the startup folder:

 1. Press `Win + R` to open the Run dialog.
 2. Type `shell:startup` and press Enter.
 This will open the startup folder.
-3. Create a shortcut to the `start_whisprly.ps1` file by right-clicking on it and selecting `Create shortcut`.
+3. Create a shortcut to the `start_whisprly.vbs` file by right-clicking on it and selecting `Create shortcut`.
 4. Move the newly created shortcut into the startup folder.

+[!]
+Note: The exit is not possible in this mode (or you may need to cut the process manually)